Vegan Jalapeño Popper Mac and Cheese tastes like a jalapeño popper in pasta form! It’s ultra creamy, perfectly spicy and crave worthy.

 - 1 small yellow or white onion, diced

 - 5 jalapeños, seeds removed and diced small

 - 1/2 cup panko breadcrumbs

 - Preheat the oven to 350 degrees F and lightly grease a 9x13 inch casserole dish.

-- Make the cheese sauce: Drain the cashews and add them to a high powered blender along with 3 cups of fresh water, lemon juice, salt and tapioca starch.
+- Make the cheese sauce: Drain the cashews and discard the soaking water.
+Add them to a blender along with 3 cups of fresh water, lemon juice, salt and tapioca starch.
 Blend until very smooth, and set aside.
 It will appear a bit watery, but that is right as it thickens while it bakes.

 - Cook the pasta: Cook the pasta according to package instructions, but one minute less.
 The noodles will continue to cook in the oven.
 Drain and set aside.

 - Sauté vegetables: In a small pan on the stove, sauté the onion, garlic and jalapeños in the olive oil for about 5 minutes, until softened.
 Remove from heat.